Lunar Time in General Relativity: The Earth-Moon Local Coordinate System and Lunar Time

 Equation \eqref{ap13} is fundamental in the extension of the IAU time resolutions to the Earth-Moon system.
 It expresses the lunar time in terms of the terrestrial time which is directly connected to UTC, and all quantities entering the LT--TT transformation are measured by a fictitious observer who is at rest with respect to the Earth-Moon barycenter.
-It is like having a clock that works the same way whether you are on the Earth or the Moon.